 (b) within port waters which are not part of the territorial sea of Australia of spoil dredged from within the boundaries of the port concerned.

-4. Act to bind the Crown
+4. Act to bind Crown

 (1) This Act binds the Crown but nothing in this Act renders the State liable to be prosecuted for an offence.